Pick a language to speakRight Arrow

 The Norse Invasion

-In the late 8th century, the isles were ready for another invasion.
+In the late eighth century, the isles were ready for another invasion.
 The Vikings arrived, ransacking Christian communities and monasteries for their wealth, leaving mayhem and a few words behind.
 Many words beginning with th originated in Old Norse — such as thrust, thrift, they, there and then — as well as many words beginning with sk — such as skirt, sky, skill and skin.
 The Vikings helped streamline the languages spoken in the territories with which they came into contact, trimming the grammar and bringing directness to the language spoken by the Anglo-Saxons.

 The Norman Conquest